EloiStree/2025_02_03_MonsLevelUpInGroup/README.md

 I often fail to that: quick reminder for me of what should be education.
 [![image](https://github.com/user-attachments/assets/ce206448-e321-4ab1-b854-474efe2893b4)](https://www.youtube.com/shorts/KPxXuFYm-XQ?t=1&feature=share)
-"Make an exercice specific to one training, then repeat on it until, the connection are done.
+"Make an exercice specific to one training that is fun (rewarding), then repeat on it until, the connection are done 90% of the time.
 Then provide a new one that use the first one."